alanmcgovern/gobject-tracker/README.md

 Just run `make` inside the main directory.

+Installation:

+Run `make install` to install the module into a side-by-side monodevelop checkout.
+If your monodevelop is somewhere else then set the correct path using the `MONODEVELOP_BIN_DIR` variable.

 Usage:

+If you are compiling xamarin studio from source, just use

+	$ cd monodevelop && make run-leaks

-Export these two environment variables and then launch Xamarin Studio:
+Alternatively, export these two environment variables and then launch Xamarin Studio.
+This method may be less accurate as it does not set up dllmaps in mono.

 	DYLD_FORCE_FLAT_NAMESPACE=1
 	DYLD_INSERT_LIBRARIES=/full/path/to/gobject-tracker/libgobject-tracker.dylib